Bachelor of Arts in Sociology

 - To demonstrate critical thinking.

-- By graduation, students will be able to write in a clear, logical manner.
+- To write in a clear, logical manner.

-- By graduation, the students will be able to clearly express sociological knowledge in verbal communication.
+- To be able to clearly express sociological knowledge in verbal communication.

-- To understand key social phenomena of deviance, globalization, social change, multiculturalism, structural inequality, and the intersections of race, class, gender, and other forms of stratification.
+- To demonstrate understanding of key social phenomena of deviance, globalization, social change, multiculturalism, structural inequality, and the intersections of race, class, gender, and other forms of stratification.

 Read More About